 Warren Hall "Bud" Coutts III

-Coutts died in 1988 at the age of 88.
-He made known his wishes for the continuation of the museum, including new acquisitions and a vision of expanding in the future.
-The museum Board of Directors, and Executive Director Tim Howard, now oversee the operation and development of the museum, and efforts for expanding into two adjourning buildings through capital campaign efforts.
+Mr. Coutts died in 1988 at the age of 88.
+His wish: the continuation of the Museum, including new acquisitions and a vision of expanding in the future.
+The Museum Board of Directors, and Executive Director Tim Howard, now oversee the operation and development of the Museum, as well as efforts for expanding into adjourning buildings through capital campaign efforts.

-The museum’s artistic focus is to collect, preserve, and exhibit fine art.
-The museum's collection boasts more than 1,500 pieces of art, including: the Makk family, Frederic Remington, Prairie Printmakers, and many local Kansas artists such as Bill Walton.
+The Museum's collection boasts more than 1,500 pieces of art, including: the Makk family, Frederic Remington, Prairie Printmakers, and many local Kansas artists such as Bill Walton.

-The Coutts Museum of Art engages the community by getting people involved though volunteer opportunities, Coutts Club After School Program, Student Art exhibits and awards, annual Festival of Arts, and art classes through the year for children and adults.
-Audience participation at our free, Brown Bag Lunch Concert Series offers the opportunity for people to come together who might not otherwise come into contact with other on a monthly basis.
+The Coutts Museum of Art engages the community through its exhibits, youth and adult programming, and by getting people involved though volunteer opportunities.
+The Coutts Club After School Program, Student Art Show, Festival of Arts, monthly Brown Bag Lunch Concert, and art classes throughout the year for children and adults are just a few of our programs, many of which are offered for free.
 Individual and community cultural outcomes include pride, ownership, and sharing culture and history.

-Through rotating exhibits, the Museum offers the general public the opportunity to come and learn about art, and interact with other members of the community.
 In addition to displaying its permanent collection, local artists are given the opportunity to schedule an exhibition of their works or a group exhibition.
-This opportunity provides artists the opportunity to interact with local community members they may not have had the opportunity to meet.
+These rotating exhibits provide artists the opportunity to interact with local community members they may not have had the opportunity to meet, and offers the general public the opportunity to come and learn about art and artists, and interact with members of the community.